-The heritage restoration internal and external conservation works were administered by Perth heritage architect, Threadgold Architecture, in close association with the south-west structural engineers and the State Heritage Office, as the heritage grant conditions stipulate.
-The Perth heritage architect was responsible for State Heritage Office approvals, contract documentation and administration of the heritage restoration works as guided by the principles of the Burra Charter and State Heritage Office protocols.
-As a consequence of the significant amount of state funding as a result of a successful heritage grant application, the State Heritage Office appointed the Perth heritage architect to supervise the heritage restoration works via the ABIC Lump Sum building contract.
+The dilapidated heritage building was allocated a heritage grant by the State Heritage Office as a result of the Perth heritage architect’s submission of a heritage grant application.
+The heritage restoration internal and external conservation works were administered by Perth heritage architect, Threadgold Architecture.
+Our practice worked in close association with the south-west structural engineers and the State Heritage Office.
+The project team had to adhere to the strict conditions of the allocated heritage grant.
+The Perth heritage architect was responsible for State Heritage Office approvals, contract documentation and administration of the heritage restoration works.
+The building works were guided by the principles of the Burra Charter and Heritage Council protocols.

-The heritage restoration project outcomes included the sensitively conserved tower exterior cladding and roof sheeting including the creation of a new short-term stay accommodation to the tower, reconstruction of street elevation gables which greatly improves the building’s presence and streetscape, refurbishment of thirteen bathrooms which significantly increases the building’s amenity and a convincing enhancement to the external and internal fabric to produce revitalised heritage building.
+Gable reconstruction greatly improves the building’s presence and streetscape along Adelaide Street.
+Refurbishment of thirteen bathrooms significantly increases the building’s amenity and is a convincing enhancement to the external and internal fabric to produce revitalized heritage building.

 Info